ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-’s tha fault on it.” \ -
+s tha fault on it.” \ -
 Printer&#x27;s Proterbs.—Never inqnire then of
 the editor for the news, for behold it is his duty
 at the appointed time to giro it onto thee with­